dawsonlp/BasicMcpServer/README.md

 - Creates a GitHub repository and pushes the code (if GitHub CLI is installed and authenticated)
 - Makes all necessary scripts executable

-This will create a fully functional MCP server that integrates with Jira, allowing AI assistants to interact with your Jira instance through the MCP protocol.
+This will create a more complex MCP server example that integrates with Jira, allowing AI assistants to interact with your Jira instance through the MCP protocol.

-### Option 2: Understand MCP Server Implementation
+### Option 4: Understand MCP Server Implementation

 If you want to learn more about how MCP servers work and how to implement them: